 Junior Fellowships are for the academic year 2023/2024 and may be taken between September 2023 and September 2024.
 Fellowships cannot be deferred to later academic years nor can they run concurrently with a Fellowship awarded by another institution.

 For further questions on eligibility please contact the Fellowships & Grants Manager.

-Junior Fellowships are offered in our Spring round of funding, applications for the 2022 awards will open November 2021 and close 31 January 2022.
+Junior Fellowships are offered in our Spring round of funding.

 To apply for a Junior Fellowship you must use our online system at grants.paul-mellon-centre.ac.uk.
 Once registered you will be able to fill out the online application form (example of which can be downloaded below) and provide the details of two referees.
 The option to provide the referee details will be available once the application is submitted.
 We will then contact the referee with details on how they submit their reference which must be completed through our online system and must be no more than 500 words.

 The referees should have first-hand knowledge of the applicant’s academic career and the subject area for which funding is being sought.
 Advisory Council would like to be informed of the originality of the subject matter and the applicant’s suitability to pursue such research.

 Applications and nominated referee details must be received by 31 January, referees have until 10 February to submit their references.